diycheng/learngit/readme.txt

 Git has a mutable inde called stage.
 Git tracks changes of files.
 Creating a new branch is quick and simple. git merge --no-ff -m "merge with ..." dev

+# just test git stash ...